 Upon successful completion of this certificate program, students will:

 - Become knowledgeable of the current research on health disparities and health inequalities

 - Become knowledgeable on the underlying cause of health inequalities

 - Be able to identify, describe, and be knowledgeable regarding possible solutions to address/reduce health inequalities in different populations

-The certificate is open to masters and doctoral students currently enrolled in any division of The Johns Hopkins University, with the exception of JHSPH MAS degree students, who are not eligible to apply.
+The certificate program is open to masters and doctoral students currently enrolled in any division of The Johns Hopkins University, with the exception of JHSPH MAS degree students, who are not eligible to apply.

 Requirements for Successful Completion